reshamas/reshamas.github.io/_posts/2018-05-09-resource-guide-for-women-in-data-science.md

 ## For Pre-college Students

-Roadblocks to gender parity are present early in women's education.
+Roadblocks to gender parity are present early in education.
 Here are some groups who are impacting the participation and retention of young women prior to college.

 ### [CoderDojo](https://coderdojo.com)
 A global network of free, volunteer-led, community-based programming clubs for young people.
 Anyone aged seven to seventeen can visit a Dojo where they can learn to code, build a website, create an app or a game, and explore technology in an informal, creative, and social environment.